 North Lanarkshire Leisure Ltd aims to ensure that there will be a fair and systematic approach to the application of standards of conduct affecting its employees.
 The purpose of North Lanarkshire Leisure Ltd’s disciplinary policy, therefore, is to ensure the consistent application of a disciplinary procedure, and the fair treatment of individual employees.

-The Chief Executive shall have delegated powers to enable him or his appointed Officers to take disciplinary action, in accordance with North Lanarkshire Leisure Ltd’s policy.
+The Managing Director shall have delegated powers to enable her or her appointed Officers to take disciplinary action, in accordance with North Lanarkshire Leisure Ltd’s policy.
 The Board of Directors will be responsible for approving departmental rules, accepted standards of conduct and performance and ensuring these are known to all North Lanarkshire Leisure Ltd employees.